 What To Serve With Omelettes?

-- If you’re having an Omelette for lunch or dinner, choose a simple side salad.
+- If you’re cooking an Omelette for lunch or dinner, choose a simple side salad.

-- Try this breakfast side dish for Apple Potato Hash Browns.
+- Try this breakfast side dish for Cast Iron Skillet Potatoes.

 - Want to turn things a little more elegant for a dinner omelette?
 Take a look at this Rosemary Potato Strudel.